 The EFSA ruled aspartame safe for human consumption and set an acceptable daily intake or ADI of aspartame at 40 milligrams (mg) per kilogram (kg) of body weight.

-The EFSA's ADI for aspartame is 10 mg less than that deemed to be safe by the FDA.
+The EFSA's ADI for aspartame is 10 mg lower than the amount the FDA consider safe.

 Effects on body weight